 Trade in agricultural goods

-Switzerland will recognise imports of UK goods marketed as organic with a certificate of inspection from a UK control body.
+Switzerland recognises imports of UK goods marketed as organic with a certificate of inspection from a UK control body.

-The UK will continue to accept Swiss organic imports.
+The UK continues to accept Swiss organic imports.

 Trade in processed agricultural products